 Any resolution to liquidate a sub-fund or unit class will be published in the manner described above in the section titled "Regular reports and publications".
 No units may be issued after the date of such a decision and all conversions into the sub-fund/unit class will be suspended.
-The redemption of units or conversion from the sub-fund/unit class concerned will still be possible even after this decision has been implemented and it shall be ensured that the sub-fund or relevant unit class will take any liquidation costs into account.
+The redemption of units or conversion from the sub-fund/unit class will still be possible even after this decision has been implemented and it shall be ensured that the sub-fund or relevant unit class will take any liquidation costs into account.
 Those holding units in the sub-fund/relevant unit class at the time the decision to liquidate is taken will consequently bear such costs.
 In the event of liquidation, the Management Company will realise the Fund's assets in the best interests of the unitholders and instruct the Depositary to distribute the net proceeds from the liquidation of the sub-fund or unit class to the unitholders of that sub-fund or unit class in proportion to their respective holdings.
-Any liquidation proceeds that cannot be distributed to the unitholders at the end of the liquidation process (which can take up to nine months) will be deposited immediately at the Caisse de Consignation in Luxembourg.
+At the latest nine months after the decision to initiate the liquidation, (i) any liquidation proceeds that cannot or could not be distributed to the unitholders upon completing the liquidation will be deposited with the Caisse de Consignation in Luxembourg until expiry of the statute of limitations, and (ii) the liquidation process must be completed.

 Liquidation of the Fund is mandatory in the cases prescribed by law and in the event of the liquidation of the Management Company.
 Notice of such liquidation will be published in at least two daily newspapers (one of which is a Luxembourg daily newspaper) as well as in the RESA.
+The liquidation procedure is identical for the Fund and its sub-funds with the exception that, in the case of the Fund, any liquidation proceeds that cannot be distributed to unitholders at the end of the liquidation procedure are immediately deposited with the Caisse de Consignation.